Sweet and Savoury Pursuits

 • Substitute pecans with walnuts, pepitas, cranberries or even mini chocolate chips for an extra special treat.

-If you would like to bake a more savoury sweet potato recipe, these tasty sweet potato biscuits make a great side to a roast chicken or turkey dinner.
-Enjoy!
+For a more savory sweet potato recipe, try these tasty sweet potato biscuits, they make a great side to a roast chicken or turkey dinner.

 • Whole Wheat Carrot Muffins